-Other versions: The Fog & Mørup Lento desk lamp exists in many colours, exists also as an Alfa wall light and a Junior floor lamp.
+Other versions: The Fog & Mørup Lento desk lamp exists in many colours.
+Also made as the Alfa wall lamp and the Junior floor lamp.

 The Lento desk lamp appears for the first time in the Fog & Morup catalogue in 1967.
 In 1969 the floor and wall lamp show up in the catalogue together with the Lento desk lamp.
 The Studio floor lamp is very similar with the Junior as you can see in the movies.
 All designs of Jo Hammerborg and part of the same lamp series.